rust-stuco/lectures/week10/slides.md

 <!-- Note:

-Students coming from 122 may be unfamiliar with hardware terminology, so I added this to clarification.
+Students coming from 122 may be unfamiliar with processors/cores, so I added this for clarification.

-Alternate suggestion is to replace all instances of "cores / processors" with "threads / processes"
+Alternate suggestion is to remove mention of hardware, so that this slide is shortened to
+  "Examples of workers:
+      * Processes
+      * Threads"
 -->